-At March 31, 2022, the Company was required to maintain a minimum consolidated cash balance of \$1.5 million and is required to do so until all gold delivery obligations in relation to the Auramet 2022 Extension are fulfilled on December 29, 2022.
-On March 31, 2022, Auramet issued a Waiver of Liquidity Covenant that waives the Company's minimum consolidated cash balance requirements and is in effect from March 31 to June 15, 2022.
+At June 30, 2022, the Company was required to maintain a minimum consolidated cash balance of \$1.5 million and is required to do so until all gold delivery obligations in relation to the Auramet 2022 Extension are fulfilled on December 29, 2022.
+On March 31, 2022, Auramet issued a Waiver of Liquidity Covenant that waived the Company's minimum consolidated cash balance requirements and was in effect from March 31 to June 15, 2022.
+On June 30, 2022, Auramet issued an additional Waiver of Liquidity Covenant that waived the Company's minimum consolidated cash balance requirements and is in effect from June 30 to October 31, 2022.